SkillsUnion/tamkeen-software/docs/1-frontend/html-css/html.md

 ### Anchor Tags (`a`)

-Anchor tags link to other webpages and require an `href` parameter that contains a URL.
+Anchor tags link to other webpages and require an `href` attribute that contains a URL.

 ```html
 <a href="google.com">Google</a>
 ```

-To make the link open in a new tab, include the parameter `target="_blank"`.
+To make the link open in a new tab, include the attribute `target="_blank"`.

 ```html
 <a href="google.com" target="_blank">Google</a>